Darialyphia/clash-of-destiny/docs/DESIGN_DOCMENT.md

 - Class: determines which card the hero can but it their deck.
 - Experience: is gained by performing various actions during the game.
 Once enough experience is gained, the hero can advance to a new class.

+Other stats are not present on a hero by default but can be acquired via card effects:
+- Attack Damage: increases the damage done with attacks
+- Ability Damage: increases the damage done with abilities
+- Shield: When taking damage, loses shield before losing HP

 ## Class Advancement system

 Heroes start with a basic class at Level 1.
 When they reach enough experience, they can level up and advance to a new class, which makes them able to play the cards of this class that they put into their deck.
 For exemple, a swordsman can advance to a Knight then a Crusader, at which point they will be able to play their swordsman, knight and crusader cards.